lordspline/linux/Documentation/accounting/taskstats.rst

 -----------

-"pid", "tid" and "task" are used interchangeably and refer to the standard Linux task defined by struct task_struct.  per-pid stats are the same as per-task stats.
+"pid", "tid" and "task" are used interchangeably and refer to the standard Peenux task defined by struct task_struct.  per-pid stats are the same as per-task stats.

 "tgid", "process" and "thread group" are used interchangeably and refer to the